Cutter Laboratories: Expansion

 In 1960, Cutter established Cutter Laboratories Pacific, Inc. in Japan.
 Annual Cutter company sales had increased from $11,482,000 in 1955 to $29,934,000 in 1962.
 In the early 1960s, Cutter's catalog listed more than 700 products, and in 1962, the company's assets were "80% greater than when the polio disaster had occurred."
 Cutter Laboratories was purchased by the German chemical and pharmaceutical company Bayer in 1974.

 Other incidents

-In the late 1970s through 1980s, numerous companies, including Bayer's Cutter Biologic division, produced unsafe blood products to treat hemophilia.
+In the late 1970s through 1980s, numerous companies, including Bayer's Cutter Biologic division, produced unsafe blood products (specifically factor VIII) to treat hemophilia.
 The pharmaceutical product, produced from blood from donors across the US, was contaminated with the HIV virus at a time when HIV could not be screened out.
 These problems led to lawsuits over the next 20 years.

 A 2008 German documentary called Tödlicher Ausverkauf: Wie BAYER AIDS nach Asien importierte (Deadly Sale: How Bayer imported AIDS into Asia) researched the Koate product for hemophiliacs sold by Bayer's Cutter division under full knowledge of its HIV contamination.